kubenet-dev/docs/docs/02-examples/08_irbnetwork.md

 An abstract data model is derived per device for this confiuration, which is translated to the specific implementation of [srlinux][srlinux] and finally transacted to the device.
 Important to note that only Edge01 and edge01 has a configuration, since these devices are only used for this specific configuration.
 The topology information is used to determine this.

-The abstracted device models can be viewed with this command.
+The abstracted device models per device can be viewed with this command.

 ```
 kubectl get networkdevices.network.app.kuid.dev